Did You Choose This Life?

 Why do people believe we choose our lives, and by extension, our suffering?

-I think some people that people who have experienced deep trauma are very vulnerable and susceptible to the concept that their trauma has a divine purpose and it was meant to be, because it helps them make sense out of senseless suffering.
+I think some people who have experienced deep trauma are very vulnerable and susceptible to the concept that their trauma has a divine purpose and it was meant to be, because it helps them make sense out of senseless suffering.
 If their abuse was meant to be, then surely it must have been worthwhile.

 In projecting a reason onto the suffering, we justify it, and when we justify it, we enable it.

 The byproduct of this is the underlying feelings of “I chose my abusers” and having to reconcile that with a predisposition for shouldering the blame in the first place.
 Toxic positivity aids in bypassing those feelings, which then continue to leak out int he form of big reactions to small triggers – as is so frequent in spiritual circles.
 This also contributes to an environment of victim-shaming that is very harmful to abuse survivors.
+And don’t get me wrong, it’s okay if you as an individual are able to find meaning in your experiences, but we cannot go around attempting to force others to do so.
+Just because it was helpful for you, doesn’t mean it’s helpful for everyone.

 It’s hard for us to accept that something terrible has no greater meaning or purpose, that it’s just a random accident or cause and effect.